yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 ## Release Notes

+### Unreleased

+- Issue when importing SP-Config: when selecting items, the list of object Ids was not properly sent

 ### 0.0.22

 - Provide the ability to create provisioning policy for something else than the CREATE policy (cf. [#29](https://github.com/yannick-beot-sp/vscode-sailpoint-identitynow/issues/29))